Waziup/waziup.io-old/content/documentation/mvps/urban.md

 Discover here how to prototype an application for waste management using Waziup.
 **Under construction.**
+The goal of this MVP prototype is to provide an overwiew and quick start on how to develop an IoT device for environmental friendly urban waste manamegement.
+The device is enabling of periodic reading about fill level information for waste bins equipped with a hard top.
+This is done via ultrasonic distance measurment of the fill level and radio communication of this value via license free LoRa devices to a monitor station.

+Below you find some impressions, a scenario description and some hints how to start developing the electronic and software part of the solution.

+## Impression - local waste bin

 ![bin](/documentation/mvps/waste_images/waste_bin.jpg)

 Waste Bin

 ![bin elec](/documentation/mvps/waste_images/waste_bin_elec.jpg)

 Electronic circuit of early experiments running locally.

+## Development - electronics overwiew

 ![elec](/documentation/mvps/waste_images/20170208_163157_resized.jpg)